Author Phil Gates

 Recent articles by Phil Gates

-How flocks of birds are able to fly close together without colliding
+How do flocks of birds fly so close together without colliding?
+The mystery explained

 Fascinated by the closely co-ordinated manoeuvres of starling flocks and other birds?
 Phil Gates takes a look at how birds are able to synchronise so precisely - and avoid crashing